Award of the George Cross to Malta

-The George Cross was awarded to the island of Malta by King George VI during the Siege of Malta undertaken by Italy and Germany in the early part of World War II.
-The island was a British colony from 1813 to 1964.
+The island of Malta was a British colony from 1813 to 1964 and the George Cross was awarded to the island in April 1942 by King George VI.
+The cross was awarded in recognition of Maltese resilience during the Siege of Malta by Italy and Germany in the early part of World War II.
 The George Cross was incorporated into the flag of Malta beginning in 1943 and remains on the current design of the flag.